How to Self Advocate

 What’s the issue?

-When the NHS was first founded, a letter was sent to every household explaining what people might expect from the NHS and how its services work.
+When the NHS was first founded, a letter was sent to every household explaining what people could expect from the NHS.
+It detailed how its services work.

 In fact, less than half the people diagnosed with cancer are referred quickly along the ‘cancer pathway’, which ensures you see a specialist within two weeks (Public Health England research).
 People often feel lost in the system and reluctant to bother busy doctors.